 Or do we?
 As we approach Christmas and hear the message of the angels, "Today in the town of David a Saviour has been born to you" (Luke 2:10) does that resonate with you?
 Do you recognise that child born in Bethlehem as your saviour?
 Jesus son of Abraham born to be our saviour.

-2. Son of David
+2. He is Son of David and heir of the Kingdom

-I was in homegroup about 10 days ago and someone spoke of the death of Edward VI and it made me think crumbs I can't remember the line of succession of Kings and Queens in this country.
+I have to say that I have never mastered the line of succession of Kings and Queens in this country.
 With such little knowledge of history, it has always amazed my children that I was a history teacher!
 However the Jews would have been much better at remembering the lineage of Kings from David onwards and here the lineage is traced down to Jesus.

 This Jesus was referred to during his life as Son of David.
-His lineage is spelt out here and referred to often in Scripture, e.g. Matt 1;20; Luke 1:27; Rom 1:3; Rev 22:16 to show that he is the true King, he is God's King, a king after the line and nature of David.
+His lineage is spelt out here and referred to often in Scripture, to show that he is the true King, he is God's King, a king after the line and nature of David.

 God had promised to David that, "I will raise up your offspring to succeed you, who will come from your own body, and I will establish his kingdom.
 He is the one who will build a house for my Name, and I will establish the throne of his kingdom forever."
 (2 Sam 7:12&13) Initially that promise was fulfilled by Solomon but God's people knew that there was a greater King to come.
 Isaiah said of this King to come that, "He will reign on David's throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever."
-(Is 9:7) As we read these lists of Kings Asa, Jehoshaphat, Uzziah and Jotham as each one took the throne the people would have wondered is this the promised King that will establish the throne for ever and with each one, most of whom failed, the answer was a resounding no. That failure as we know led eventually to God's judgement being enacted upon his people in the exile to Assyria and to Babylon but even then, as we follow the list in vs12 and following as the people returned from Babylon, we still see failure.
+(Is 9:7) As we read these lists of Kings Asa, Jehoshaphat, Uzziah and Jotham, as each one took the throne the people would have wondered is this the promised King who will establish the throne for ever and with each one, most of whom failed, the answer was a resounding no. That failure as we know led eventually to God's judgement being enacted upon his people in the exile to Assyria and to Babylon but even then, as we follow the list in vs12 and following as the people returned from Babylon, we still see failure.
 We know little or nothing of these figures Abiud, Azor and so on but they were not the one promised.
 There was no return of the glory of God to his people.
 However, then came Jesus born of the line of David in the city of David according to the word of God and testified to by the angels as "Christ the Lord".
-He is the true King the true heir to David.
+He is the true King the true heir to David and to the kingdom.
 The true King according to his human line but more the true King under God.
 He came as saviour but he came as King to establish the Kingdom of God and his own throne for ever.